 The population of older Americans (defined as age 65 and older) has increased at an historic rate in recent years.
 In fact, experts predict that older Americans will outnumber their younger counterparts (age 21 and younger) for the first time in history by the year 2050.
 With the explosion of seniors has come a corresponding increase of products and services aimed at appealing to them.
 Even the legal field has taken note of the unique needs of the elderly with the advent of a relatively new area of the law known as “elder law.”
 If you are a senior, or you are the caregiver for one, there is a good chance that you will need the assistance of an elder law lawyer at some point.
-With that in mind, the elder law lawyers at Dennis M. Sandoval, A Professional Law Corporation, explain what type of legal issues fall under the purview of elder law.
+With that in mind, the elder law lawyers at Sandoval Legacy Group, A Professional Law Corporation, explain what type of legal issues fall under the purview of elder law.

 The History of Elder Law